Page Curve of Effective Hawking Radiation: Background and Setup

 The system is time-invariant as time evolves forward on one side while backwards on the other side.
 However, one can consider time evolving forward on both sides to introduce the time dependence in this system \cite{1303.1080}.

-In addition, in order to allow the eternal black hole to radiate, we couple two copies of an auxiliary thermal bath (shaded in light yellow color) at the boundaries of the two exterior regions.
+In addition, in order to allow the eternal black hole to radiate, we couple two copies of an auxiliary thermal bath \cite{2104.00183} (shaded in light yellow color) at the boundaries of the two exterior regions.
 The two copies of the thermal bath are in flat spacetime and have the same finite temperature $T$ with the black hole.
 The eternal black hole together with the two copies of the thermal bath comprises a pure system.

 We are going to calculate the entanglement entropy of the CFTs on the boundaries of the exterior regions using the generalized entanglement entropy in eq.(\ref{Fine-Grained Entropy}).
-To do so, we introduce a cutoff at $x=b_{L,R}$ which is slightly inside the bath region.
+To do so, we introduce a cutoff at $x=b_{L,R}$ which is slightly inside the left or right bath regions.
 The cutoff separates the whole system into two regions: the gravitational region that includes the black hole with its boundaries, and the radiation region where the Hawking radiation escapes.
 The entanglement region is thus the surface at the cutoff $x=b_{L,R}$.

 Through the holographic correspondence, the entanglement entropy of the CFTs can be obtained by finding a minimal area surface in the bulk gravity spacetime that is homologous to the entanglement region.
 Classically, the minimal surface is the union of the two horizons, i.e. the classical RT surface, which is a time independent constant.
 The classical RT surface gives the coarse-grained entropy that sets the upper bound of the entanglement entropy of the Hawking radiation.